adamsilver/fdpb/03-Book-A-Flight.md

 This field uses the `fieldset` and `legend` elements to group the inputs together.
 Like any other input that uses the fieldset, it provides context for the labels within.
 In this case, without ‘Date of birth’, ‘Day’, ‘Month’ and ‘Year’ would be ambiguous.

-Some versions of iOS won't show the numeric keyboard, even if you use `type="number"`.
+Some versions of iOS don't show the numeric keyboard, even if you use `type="number"`.
 The `pattern` attribute fixes this problem[^7] which is why we've included it in each of the inputs above.

 ### Finding dates with a calendar